tylertitsworth/5th-age-srd/Classes/Druid.md

 **Attack:**: Wisdom + Level vs. MD

-**Hit:** The target takes the escalation die as a penalty to attack rolls instead of a bonus, even if it doesn‘t normally use the escalation die (save ends).
+**Hit:** The target takes the escalation die as a penalty to attack rolls instead of a bonus, even if it doesn't normally use the escalation die (save ends).

 **Miss:** Psychic damage equal to the escalation die